 Dog attacks are traumatic not only for children but for adults as well.
 Dog bite injuries can be extremely painful, causing deep wounds that may require multiple surgeries and lead to severe scarring or disfigurement.
 Recovering from a dog attack can take months, if not years, depending on the severity of the attack.
 Our lawyers take these and other factors into consideration when filing a claim.

 To ensure that you or a loved one receives fair compensation, contact Lipton Law today to speak with a knowledgeable attorney.
-You can reach us online or at 248-557-1688 to schedule a no-cost consultation at our Southfield office.
+You can reach us online or at 248-557-1688 to schedule a no-cost consultation with a dog bite attorney Michigan.